Birka grave Bj 581: Sex of deceased

-Debate over social identity
+Intrepretations of social identity

-Female Viking warrior
+Viking warrior

-Kjellström acknowledged in 2016 the uncertainties inherent in analyzing the remains found in any grave, "Whether these are not the correct bones for this grave or whether it opens up reinterpretations of weapon graves in Birka, it is too early to say."

-In 2017, the Hedenstierna-Jonson paper that reported the results of the DNA test confirming that the individual in Bj 581 was a female included the claim that she was not only a warrior, but a professional one, and a high-ranking officer.
-Hedenstierna-Jonson points to patriarchal assumptions within academia as an explanation for the previous misidentification of the skeletal remains of Bj 581, stating, "Viking scholars have been reluctant to acknowledge the agency of women with weapons", and that "at Birka, grave Bj 581 was brought forward as an example of an elaborate high-status male warrior grave," despite skeletal evidence otherwise.
-Additionally, the paper cites Marianne Moen's 2011 study that concluded that the "image of the male warrior in a patriarchal society was reinforced by research traditions and contemporary preconceptions".
-Other scholars have noted that cultural bias can result in incorrect interpretations of burial sites.
+Hedenstierna-Jonson's team concluded that the female corpse was not only a warrior, but an active, high-ranking officer.

-The Hedenstierna-Jonson team considered questions about the sex identification of the remains within the context of the martial objects buried with the bones, asserting that "the distribution of the grave goods within the grave, their spatial relation to the female individual and the total lack of any typically female attributed grave artifacts" disputed the possibilities that the artifacts belonged to the family of the deceased, or to a male "now missing" from the grave.
+The Hedenstierna-Jonson team considered questions about the social identification of the remains within the context of the martial objects buried with the bones, asserting that "the distribution of the grave goods within the grave, their spatial relation to the female individual and the total lack of any typically female attributed grave artifacts" disputed the possibilities that the artifacts belonged to the family of the deceased, or to a male "now missing" from the grave.
 An analysis of the weapons indicated that a trained warrior had used the weapons and were not ceremonial.
-The study concluded that "the individual in grave BJ 581 is the first confirmed female high-ranking Viking warrior".
+The context of the grave, situated directly adjacent to the garrison in a martial community wherein activities of war were central and ritualized, demonstrates a strong association between the martial order at Birka and the occupant of grave 581.
+The study concluded that "the individual in grave Bj 581 is the first confirmed female high-ranking Viking warrior".

-The 2017 Hedenstierna-Jonson study also analyzed isotopes of strontium in the skeleton to identify the geographic profile of the individual.
-This determined that she had similar markers to those of present-day people living in areas under the sphere of influence of the Vikings, and determined that she was not from Birka but had settled there.
+The 2017 Hedenstierna-Jonson study also carried out genomic and strontium isotope analysis of material collected from the skeleton and teeth to identify the geographic profile of the individual.
+This analysis found that while she had similar markers to those of present-day people living in areas under the sphere of influence of the Vikings, she was likely not from Birka but had settled there from southern Sweden or Denmark, and that she had experienced a high degree of geographic mobility throughout her lifetime.
+A high degree of mobility would have been associated in this period with people of high-ranking status, and supports the assertion that she was a social elite.
+This aligns with the analysis of the garment findings being of extremely fine caliber and consistent with eastern trade route material culture.

 The gaming set found in the grave has been interpreted to support that the deceased individual was of the military caste, and possibly a leader skilled in military strategy.
 According to Kjellström, "Only a few warriors are buried with gaming pieces, and they signal strategic thinking."
 It has been suggested that the gaming set could be a kind of hnefatafl game.